 Most medications can safely be missed for a few days and you may be advised that your prescription will be issued routinely.

-We will not issue urgent prescriptions for items that can be bought over the counter.
+We will not issue urgent prescriptions for items that can be purchased at a pharmacy.

 If the doctor feels your medication cannot be missed, the item will be issued and will be available for collection from 5.30pm at Penryn Surgery.

-Patients having problems with SystmOne ordering or if they have a query on whether they can order their medication can ring the prescription line on 01326 371421.
+Patients having problems with SystmOne ordering or have a query about medication ordering may ring the prescription line on 01326 371421.
 This number is for prescription queries only.

 Please note that third-party consent is needed if you wish to discuss someone else's prescription.
 Please ask reception if you wish to set up consent for a relative or carer.

 When ordering your prescriptions online please be aware that: Your medication will be ready for collection at the pharmacy, dispensary or delivery point you have arranged with the practice in advance.
-If you wish to change this please contact the Prescription Desk.
+If you wish to change this please contact the Prescription Desk before placing your order.

 Before ordering your prescriptions online, please read the following important information: